suchyta1/Valarauko/README.md

 Files are automatically downloaded from the DESDM file server, and results are pushed to the user's space in the `dessci` DB.
 You'll need to setup your [`.netrc`](https://github.com/esheldon/desdb#access-to-servers) file for any of this to work.

+## Installation

+The package doesn't require any installation itself, per se.
+But there are about a gazillion dependencies you need for this to actually run, most of which are python modules.
+If you're trying to get this working somewhere, probably I know about it and am helping you anyway.

 ## Generating simulation positions